16th December, 2025

 Can I carry out health and safety training myself?

-Of course, for more formal training requirements, you might not have the skills, resources, qualifications or time to carry it out in-house.
+Of course, for more formal training requirements, you might not have the skills, resources, qualifications, or time to carry them out in-house.
 And you might need to get a certificate from an external provider.
 For example, first aid at work qualifications, licensed asbestos work, abrasive wheel training, tower scaffold training etc.

 Again, it all comes down to what is necessary for the safety of your team.
 And within most workplaces, often a mixture of training is required.
 Taking into consideration the hazards and risks, and the roles team members have in the business.

 For example, take fire safety.
 You might provide in-house or non-accredited fire safety training to everyone, for basic awareness.
-And you might send some members of the team off to a full training course to become fire marshals who can carry fire safety responsibilities.
+And you might send some members of the team off to an external full training course to become fire marshals or to learn how to carry out a fire risk assessment.

 Our short online health and safety awareness courses can be completed in the browser, and are great for introductions and refreshers.
 You can also use our Talks Plan for health and safety talks that take just 5 minutes to complete!